Michael Tait

-Michael DeWayne Tait (born May 18, 1966) is an American contemporary Christian music artist.
-Michael Tait met Toby McKeehan in 1984 when he was in high school.
-Both Toby and Michael met Kevin Max while attending Liberty University in the late 1980s, and together they formed four-time Grammy winning band DC Talk, with whom Michael Tait has released five acclaimed studio albums.
-Tait is the current lead singer of Newsboys, and one third of Christian rock group DC Talk (though the group has been on hiatus since 2000).
-Tait also has had success in his solo career, founding a band called Tait in 1997.
-He toured as a solo act until 2007.
-He became lead singer of the Christian pop rock band Newsboys in 2009.
-Aside from singing, Tait is also a self-taught guitar player.
-Tait also has a sister Lynda Randle, who is a Southern Gospel singer.
+Michael DeWayne Tait (born May 18, 1966) is an American singer who was active in contemporary Christian music from 1987 to early 2025.

+Tait met Toby McKeehan in 1984 when he was in high school.
+Both Tait and McKeehan met Kevin Max while attending Liberty University in the late 1980s, and together they formed four-time Grammy-winning band DC Talk, releasing five acclaimed studio albums.
+After DC Talk went on hiatus in 2000, Tait had success in a solo career, founding a self-titled band that toured until 2007.
+Following his solo band's dissolution, Tait was the lead singer of Newsboys from 2009 to 2025.
+Tait has a sister, Lynda Randle, who is a Southern Gospel singer.

+Beginning in June 2025, allegations emerged that Tait had groomed and sexually assaulted a number of men.
+He subsequently admitted the allegations were "largely true", apologized, and said he was seeking "spiritual healing" away from the public.

+Early life

+Michael Tait was born in Washington, DC on May 18, 1966 to Nathel and Maxine Tait.
+Tait's father was a pastor.
+He has three older brothers and five older sisters, and he grew up in Washington, DC.

-Musical career
+Music career

 DC Talk (1988–2001)

 Michael Tait met Toby McKeehan in 1984 while he was in high school in the Washington, D.C. area, and together they began creating music.
 Michael Tait and Toby McKeehan both met Kevin Max while attending Liberty University in the mid-1980s.
-Together, all three formed the four-time Grammy winning band DC Talk and released 5 acclaimed studio albums.
+Together, all three formed the four-time Grammy winning band DC Talk and released five acclaimed studio albums.
 In 2000, the band announced a hiatus with the release of Intermission: the Greatest Hits while all three members devoted themselves to solo projects.
-The band has not toured together since 2001 (except for one time in Redmond, Washington in 2005 and when TobyMac made a surprise guest appearance at Winter Jam in 2010 in Nashville and sang "Jesus Freak" with Tait).
 The three have recorded four songs together since the announcement of the hiatus including the remix of "Atmosphere" on TobyMac's 2004 album Welcome to Diverse City, a cover of the Prince song "The Cross" on Kevin Max's 2007 album The Blood, "Love Feels Like" on TobyMac's 2015 album This Is Not a Test and "Let's Roll" following the September 11, 2001 attacks.